olimorris/onedarkpro.nvim/CONTRIBUTING.md

 return M
 ```
-- Highlight groups can be added with:
+- Highlight groups can be added like so:
 ```lua
 TelescopeSelection = {
     bg = theme.palette.bg,
     fg = theme.palette.purple,
 }
 ```
-> See `lua/onedarkpro/themes/onedark.lua` for the list of available colors
+> See `lua/onedarkpro/themes/onedark.lua` for the list of available colors in the themes
 - To incorporate styles from a user's config:
 ```lua
 local config = require("onedarkpro.config").config